What to Do in LA for Free

-This post covers all of the wonderful free or almost free things there are to do in the LA area and has been updated for 2020.
+This post covers all of the wonderful free or almost free things there are to do in the LA area.

 And be sure to check out our master things to do in LA post.